shannaniggans/Mitigations-n-Missteps/README.md

 ## How the game works
 - **Rooms**: Players join a named room (e.g., `alpha`).
 Anyone using the same code shares the same state.
 - **Joining**: Enter a display name (24 chars max) and room code (32 chars max).
 A random two-word room code is suggested each session; first player sets turn order, later players append to the end.
-Everyone starts off the board at position 0 until their first roll.
+Everyone starts on square 1 (“Start Here”).
 - **Turn order**: Locked to join order.
 After each valid roll, turn advances to the next player (wraps to start).
 - **Dice**: Server rolls a fair 6-sided die when the current player clicks “Roll the die.”
 Out-of-turn clicks are rejected.
 - **Card squares**: Landing on a marked square draws a random card: